Military ranks of Uganda

-The Military ranks of Uganda are the military insignia used by the Uganda People's Defence Force.
+The military ranks of Uganda are the military insignia used by the Uganda People's Defence Force.
 Uganda is a landlocked country and therefore does not have a navy.
 Being a former British protectorate, Uganda shares a rank structure similar to that of the United Kingdom.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.